artefactual/atom-docs/user-manual/reports-printing/print-finding-aid.rst

 on the left.
 AtoM will load the finding aid settings, described in detail :ref:`above <print-finding-aid-settings>`.

-Make sure that the "Generate Finding Aid as public user" option is set to "yes", and remember to click the "Save" button in the :term:`button block` if you make any changes.
+Make sure that the "Generate Finding Aid from public records" option is set to "yes", and remember to click the "Save" button in the :term:`button block` if you make any changes.